sajgal/sajgalv3/src/pages/index.md

 Sometimes photogragher.\
 Definitely a cyclist.\
 \
-Don't forget to water your hoseplants.
+Don't forget to water your houseplants.